Rembrandts: 9 Installations

 ‘especially disconcerting, with the plane installed just below eye level, encouraging one to crawl between the rickety steel legs to fully explore the kitchen.
 The still-functioning appliances were landlocked, the remnant grease and kitchen smell brought closer by forcing visitors into a claustrophobic space.’

-Curators: Simon Whibley and Anthony McInneny
+Project Director: Simon Whibley and Anthony Mcinneny

 - 2009 Rembrandts: Nine Installations, Architecture Australia, March/April 2009.
 Review